 The Makira-Ulawa Province is one of the most isolated in the Solomons.
 Be sure to visit Makira Island, Santa Ana Island, Santa Catalina Island and Three Sisters Island for beautiful arts and crafts.

 You can have some experiences unique to this area – traditional fishing, crocodile wrestling and see a shark hole underneath a church altar at Suholo Village in Ulawa.
 And don’t miss the annual land crab harvest.
-To get you there, we fly to Kirakira and Arona.
+To get you there, we fly to Kirakira, Arona and Santa Ana Island.

 Art, music, dance and storytelling are an integral part of life.
 Visitors can get hands experience at the following festivals:

 Wagosia Festival: Santa Catalina in Makira Province

 Wagosia is the Santa Catalina Spear Fighting Festival, held to cleanse the island of bad spirits, bad blood and bad energy of the previous year.
 Participation is not for the feint-hearted with real spear fights on the beach and fire runs at 2am.
 It is a spectacular sight to witness the Santa Catalina way of resolving differences and ending conflict – maybe from the sidelines!
 Once the women sprint into the ocean to officially end the festival, everyone sits down to a shared meal of smoked fish and vegetables.
 Visitor numbers for this festival are strictly limited.

 Shell Money Festival: Langalanga Lagoon, Malaita